YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 * set to a null value
 * set to a value corresponding to an obfuscated password (e.g., produced by maskpass)

-The following schematic illustrates acquisition of the password for the key ring on disk.
+The following schematic illustrates the acquisition of the password for the key ring on disk.
 Note that an error (for example from the entry of an incorrect password) may not be triggered immediately - for example, DSE does not need an encryption key until you attempt to access data (since the file header is not encrypted, access to it does not require a key).

 .. image:: key_ring_disk.png